jewelsofthought/neshama/site/posts/parashot/Shemini.md

 So it is with G-d and Israel, his beloved child.
 In the beginning, we were young, and needed to have the restrictive laws drummed into our very beings.
 However, since we have spent 2000 years learning, being tested, and emerging with our essence intact, it is perhaps the time to understand the principles that we need to apply to our present reality.

-In this case of _Kashrut_, I propose that the basic principle is contamination of blood and death.
+In this case of _kashrut_, I propose that the basic principle is contamination of blood and death.
 It says (n11:24-31), "the only sort of contamination that is forbidden without exception is for a _Kohen_ to become contaminated through contact with a human corpse."

 There are a couple of points here, for "as a practical matter, contamination is only forbidden for sacred foods or objects... and people who may touch them."
 So it only the _Kohen_, who has a sacred duty, who becomes contaminated through touching a human corpse.